Debojit-mitra/Youtube-Summary-Generator/readme.md

 ![Screenshot of the application](https://raw.githubusercontent.com/Debojit-mitra/Youtube-Summary-using-Transformers/main/Screenshot.png)

-## Libraries Used

-- **Streamlit:** Streamlit is used for building and deploying interactive web applications with Python.
-- **pytube:** pytube is a library for downloading YouTube videos.
-- **Whisper:** Whisper is used for audio transcription.
-- **transformers:** The transformers library from Hugging Face is used for natural language processing tasks such as summarization and question answering.

 ## Usage

 1. **Enter YouTube Video URL:** Paste the URL of the YouTube video you want to analyze.